Skip to content

 aws s3 cp s3://BUCKETNAME/path/hello.txt hello.txt

-7. Give multiple users full access to all objects in the bucket (replace BUCKETNAME and create file policy.json):
+Give multiple users full access to the bucket

 aws s3api put-bucket-policy --bucket BUCKETNAME --policy file://policy.json